Hebrews 11: New Testament references

-Introductory Remarks of Faith (11:1–3)
+Introductory remarks on faith (verses 1–3)

 The chapter opens with three allusive verses to describe the complexity of faith.

 Verse 1

 Now faith is the substance of things hoped for, the evidence of things not seen.

-Formal definition of faith is in the style of Plato's definition of medicine (Symp.
-186c) or Plutarch's definition of curiosity (On Curiosity, 6.518c).
+Formal definition of faith is in the style of Plato's definition of medicine (Symposium 186c) or Plutarch's definition of curiosity (On Curiosity, 6.518c).

 Verse 2

 For by it the elders obtained a good testimony.

 The accounts of exemplary people were often used to motivate people, either to imitate noble attitudes or to avoid the pattern of ignoble behaviors, such as Ben Sira (teacher of wisdom form Jerusalem in 2nd century BC) uses a long hymn to praise notable Jewish ancestors (Sirach 44–51), or the author of 4 Macabee in 4 Macabee 16:16-23, and Seneca with similar list as in Hebrews 11 (Ben.
 3.36.2–3.38.2; 5.16.1–5.17–3).